Sheila Humphreys: Later life

 Humphreys continued her involvement with Cumann na mBan after the Civil War, contributing significantly to the republican movement throughout the 1920s and 1930s.
 She became the Cumann representative on the Republican Council in 1929.
 She was in Mountjoy Jail in 1926, 1927, 1928, and 1931.
-In 1928 she went on a six-day hunger strike, and was designated as a political prisoner.
+In 1928, she went on a six-day hunger strike, and was designated as a political prisoner.
 Despite her affluent background, Humphreys was active in the socialist republican organisation Saor Éire, serving as the group's co-treasurer from 1931.
-In 1934 she resigned from the Republican Congress, but her Sinn Féin principles were more important, as they had criticised the IRA.
+In 1934, she resigned from the Republican Congress, but her Sinn Féin principles were more important, as they had criticised the IRA.

 She married Domhnall O'Donoghue (1897–1957), a member of Dublin Brigade IRA.
-They had two children, Dara and Croine.
+They had two children, Dara and Cróine.
 Her husband was imprisoned in 1936 for making seditious speeches.
-She tried to keep the Cumann going following the president's resignation, in 1941 she briefly served as Cumann na mBan's president.
+She tried to keep the Cumann going following the president's resignation, in 1941, she briefly served as Cumann na mBan's president.
 She served as President of the St Vincent de Paul Society (1937–1975), and also the Political Prisoners Committee until 1949; although she continued to support the Prisoners Dependants campaigns, necessarily for women (1951–89).
 Her causes continued to be consistently those of Sinn Féin: anti-EEC, and very strongly Catholic, promoting the Mass on television, all in the Irish language.